Division of Blair

 The Division of Blair is an Australian Electoral Division in Queensland.
+The current MP is Shayne Neumann of the Australian Labor Party (ALP).

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.